enketo/blog/_posts/2013-07-25-galvanizing-enketo.md

 * maintaining and improving capacity to conduct paid development work on enketo for __multiple clients__ (in addition to the amazing [Modi Labs](http://modi.mech.columbia.edu/)).
 * encourage significant contributions by others to the enketo source code

-I think that if 2 out of these 3 are succesful, the prospects for sustainability look good.
+I think that if 2 out of 3 of these are successful, the prospects for sustainability look good.

 ###Milestones